Yes, I use WordPress!

 For search engines, regular updates and fresh information need to be added.

-The good news is that it’s really not that difficult.
+The good news is that using WordPress really is not that difficult.
 This way you can keep your site active and build as much content as you want over time.

 What is WordPress?